DoubleLine Total Return Bond Fund Class I (DBLTX) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-DoubleLine Total Return Bond Fund Class I (DBLTX) trades at $8.73 with AI Score 47/100 (Grade C).
-DoubleLine Total Return Bond Fund Class I (DBLTX) is an asset management fund primarily investing in debt securities, with a significant allocation to residential and commercial mortgage-backed securities and U. Market cap: $30.79B, Sector: Financial services.
+DoubleLine Total Return Bond Fund Class I (DBLTX) trades at $8.66 with AI Score 47/100 (Grade C).
+DoubleLine Total Return Bond Fund Class I (DBLTX) is an asset management fund primarily investing in debt… Market cap: $30.9B, Sector: Financial services.

-Price live · AI analysis from Jun 14, 2026Analyst Coverage for DBLTX: DBLTX does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: Jun 14, 2026Analyst Coverage for DBLTX: DBLTX does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates DBLTX against Financial Services peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 DoubleLine Total Return Bond Fund Class I (DBLTX) operates within the asset management sector, specializing in high-quality debt securities, particularly residential and commercial mortgage-backed securities and U.S. Treasuries.
 The fund maintains a disciplined investment strategy focused on maximizing total return while adhering to stringent credit rating requirements for its diversified fixed-income portfolio.